logo

 Slate Run Pharmaceuticals, LLC

-Usage: Eptifibatide injection is indicated for decreasing the combined risk of death or new myocardial infarction in patients with Acute Coronary Syndrome (ACS) and for reducing death, new MI, or urgent intervention needs in patients undergoing Percutaneous Coronary Intervention (PCI), including stenting.
+Usage: Eptifibatide injection is indicated for reducing the risk of death or myocardial infarction in patients with acute coronary syndrome and for decreasing adverse outcomes during percutaneous coronary intervention, including those requiring intracoronary stenting.

 • eptifibatide